The Brady Bunch: Current airings

-In (West) Germany, the show premiered on ZDF under the name Drei Mädchen und drei Jungen ("Three Girls and Three Boys") on August 8, 1971, with episode six "A Clubhouse Is Not A Home", and was shown on Sunday afternoons until halfway through Season 4, culminating with episode 77 "Cyrano De Brady" on October 5, 1974.
+In West Germany, the show premiered on ZDF under the name Drei Mädchen und drei Jungen ("Three Girls and Three Boys") on August 8, 1971, with episode six "A Clubhouse Is Not a Home", and was shown on Sunday afternoons until halfway through Season 4, culminating with episode 77 "Cyrano De Brady" on October 5, 1974.
 Some episodes were omitted.
 From 1984 to 1998, reruns would sporadically occur on Sat.1.
-The later reunion show, "The Brady Girls Get Married/The Brady Brides" would be broadcast on ZDF as Eine Reizende Familie ("A Lovely Family") from October 18, 1984 to January 10, 1985.
+The later reunion show, "The Brady Girls Get Married/The Brady Brides" would be broadcast on ZDF as Eine Reizende Familie ("A Lovely Family") from October 18, 1984, to January 10, 1985.
 The second half of Season 4, Season 5 and the omitted episodes would not premiere before 1997 on Comedy & Co.

-In Italy, the show aired on Canale 5 under the name La famiglia Brady (The Brady Family) in March 1987.
+In Italy, under a RAI-Paramount deal, eight episodes were broadcast on Programma Nazionale (today RAI 1) from April 27 to June 15, 1973, under the name Album di famiglia.
+In the late-70s, it would be shown again in Italian dub on Swiss and Istrian networks.
+Years later, RAI bought the distribution rights again, and the show began airing on Rai 1 and later Rai 3 under the name La famiglia Brady (The Brady Family) starting on March 11, 1987.
+It was later bought by Fininvest, that aired it on Italia 1 from July 9, 1990, and on Canale 5 from January 5, 1991.

-ITV broadcast the show in a number of United Kingdom regions, including Thames, Granada, Tyne Tees, Grampian and Ulster from 1975 to 1982; it later appeared on Sky One.
-The series was never a big hit in Britain.
+ITV broadcast the show in a number of United Kingdom regions, including Thames, Granada, Tyne Tees, Grampian and Ulster from 1975 to 1982.